 What is Harvard Bioscience?

-Harvard Bioscience, Inc. is a prominent entity in the life sciences industry, dedicated to developing, manufacturing, and selling advanced technologies, products, and services.
-These offerings are crucial for fundamental breakthroughs in research, pharmaceutical and therapy discovery, bio-production, and preclinical testing.
-The company serves a diverse clientele, including prestigious academic institutions, government laboratories, and leading global pharmaceutical, biotechnology, and contract research organizations.
-With a strategic international presence spanning the United States, Europe, and China, Harvard Bioscience utilizes a combination of direct sales and distribution channels to reach a worldwide customer base, solidifying its role as a key enabler of scientific progress.
+Harvard Bioscience, Inc. is a prominent developer, manufacturer, and seller of advanced technologies, products, and services essential for fundamental breakthroughs in life science applications.
+These applications span critical fields including academic and pharmaceutical research, therapy discovery, bio-production, and preclinical testing for drug development.
+The company serves a diverse customer base, from esteemed academic institutions and government laboratories to leading global pharmaceutical, biotechnology, and contract research organizations.
+With a strategic international presence across the United States, Europe, and China, Harvard Bioscience effectively reaches customers worldwide through a combination of direct sales and distribution networks.

 How much funding has Harvard Bioscience raised?